Ratapay/ratapayphp/README.md

 ``` bash
 $ composer require ratapay/ratapayphp
 ```
-Thn require the autoload in your project
+Then require the autoload in your project

 ``` php
 require_once "vendor/autoload.php";
 ```

+The above require usually not necessary when using a framework such as Laravel.
+As the framework already has their package loader in place.

 ## Usage